Installation

 pip install https://github.com/sherpa/sherpa-test-data/archive/4.15.1.zip

-The test data will be automatically picked up by the Python tests and the sherpa_test script.
+The test data will automatically be picked up by the sherpa_test script once it is installed.